-NOTE I - RETIREMENT PLANS
+NOTE I - RETIREMENT PLANS AND EMPLOYEE BENEFITS

-The Organization has a defined benefit pension plan, which provides benefits to salaried exempt and salaried nonexempt employees.
+Defined Benefit Pension Plan: The Organization has a defined benefit pension plan, which provides benefits to salaried exempt and salaried nonexempt employees.
 The Organization froze the defined benefit pension plan as of March 31, 2009.
-In addition, the Organization maintains a 403(b)-deferred savings plan whereby employees may defer pre-tax earnings up to the IRS established limits.

-Defined Benefit Pension Plan: Benefits provided by the defined benefit pension plan (the Plan) are based on years of service and final compensation as defined in the provisions of the Plan.
+Benefits provided by the defined benefit pension plan (the Plan) are based on years of service and final compensation as defined in the provisions of the Plan.
 Contributions are intended to provide benefits attributed to service to the date the plan was frozen.
-Plan assets consist primarily of equity securities, bonds and annuities, mutual funds and a money market fund.

-Defined Benefit Pension Plan (continued): The Organization accounts for its defined benefit pension plan in accordance with ASC 715-10.
+The Organization accounts for its defined benefit pension plan in accordance with ASC 715-10.
 ASC 715-10 requires an employer to recognize the funded status of benefit plan, measured as the difference between plan assets at fair value and the projected benefit obligation, in the statements of financial position.
 ASC 715-10 also requires the immediate recognition of the unrecognized actuarial gains and losses.
 The Plan was amended as of March 31, 2009 to cease benefit accruals.
 The effect was to freeze benefit accruals at the January 1, 2009 level.
 This resulted in curtailment.
 Effective January 1, 2014, terminated participants with vested balances under \$5,000 were paid out as soon as administratively feasible.